RCTV: 2007–2010: broadcasting on pay television

-2010-present – Other media
+2010-2021 – Other media

 After RCTV's registration as a domestic media provider was rejected, RCTV continued to produce live action shows for other companies.
 In 2012, RCTV co-produced La CQ, which was recorded at RCTV's studios, with Televisa and Cartoon Network Latin America, and La mujer de Judas, which was based on RCTV's telenovela of the same name, with TV Azteca.
 On December 10, 2014, Empresas 1BC announced that it would create a new division for TV program production and distribution called RCTV Producciones.

 On September 7, 2015, the Inter-American Court of Human Rights ruled that the Venezuelan government must restore the concession for RCTV and for channel 2 in Caracas, noting that the refusal to renew the concession was an "indirect restriction on the exercise of freedom of expression [...] aimed at impeding the communication and circulation of ideas and opinions" and that the government violated the right to due process.
 The court also ordered a series of economic reparations to be paid by the state to RCTV and an open process to restore the concession to RCTV.
 Before the decision was handed, the network began its online blog in 2014 and within months began online broadcasting through the Internet, with a mix of program reruns and new programming.

 On July 5, 2020, RCTV announced that its programming would return that same day as a streaming app.
 RCTV president Marcel Granier stated that the project was started because they knew the content produced by RCTV throughout its history had "outstanding" value, which let make over 22,000 hours of telenovelas, 13,000 hours of entertainment/variety programs and 7,000 hours of news/opinion programs available at launch, and they would continue adding new original content.
 It uses Streann Media's content streaming solution, and it's available on Android and iOS/iPadOS phones and tablets, Roku devices and desktop web browsers as a free service with no geoblocking.

 On December 23, 2021, RCTV president Eladio Lárez announced that the company's programming content was available on the ad-supported Prende TV, Vix, Tubi and Canela TV streaming services.
 RCTV's own streaming service was shut down after the announcement.